-My name is Richard Williams and for 24 years I have been the Vicar of Alveston.
+My name is Richard Williams and in July this year I will have been the Vicar of Alveston for 25 years, a quarter of a century!
 I have a degree in Theology from the University of Hull, I was trained for ministry at the College of the Resurrection, Mirfield, and so all my higher education took place in Yorkshire!

 I have been married for 35 years to Alex and we have four ‘children’, three of whom are now independent adults, Lucy has just finished her 'A' levels at Stratford-upon-Avon School.